 The event and the committee have grown dramatically since then.
-More than 300 Lisle residents now volunteer to help the event, which attracts an attendance each year of more than 70,000.
-Highlights include performances by nationally known musical groups, the best in local band performances, a large carnival, a 100-booth craft fair, a special children’s area, food court and of course, daily launches of hot air balloons and a balloon glow.
-There’s also an annual Fourth of July parade and a spectacular fireworks show.
+More than 500 Lisle and other area residents now volunteer to help the event, which attracts an attendance each year approaching 90,000.
+Highlights include performances by nationally known musical groups, the best in local band performances, a large carnival, a 50-booth craft fair, a special children’s area with many entertainment options, two food courts with diverse offerings and of course, daily launches of hot air balloons and a balloon glow.
+Fireworks are also provided each night of the festival.

 The local and national publicity that Eyes has garnered have helped enhance Lisle’s reputation as a great place to visit.
 The festival has been featured on the Today Show, Good Morning America and on six different segments of CNN’s Headline News.
-Locally, the festival has been covered regularly by the Chicago Tribune, Daily Herald, Chicago Sun-Times, Sun Newspapers and Reporter-Progress Newspapers.
-Almost every morning, afternoon and evening news program in Chicago has visited our site in Lisle Community Park.
+Locally, the festival has been covered regularly by the ABB 5, NBC, WGN, CBS, most local radio stations, the Chicago Tribune, Daily Herald, Chicago Sun-Times, Sun Newspapers and Reporter-Progress Newspapers.
+Almost every morning, afternoon and evening news programs in Chicago have visited our site in Lisle Community Park.

 The Eyes to the Skies Festival has been selected six times as One of the Country’s Top 100 Tourist Destinations by the American Bus Association.
 It’s been voted Best Festival by readers of West Suburban Living Magazine and named a member of the Illinois Festival Hall of Fame.
 Hampton Inn named it as a place to visit in its Year of 1,000 Weekends and the Chicago Centennial Flight Commission selected the festival for inclusion in its 12 Events for 12 Seconds when honoring the 100th anniversary of the first flight by the Wright Brothers.